weber1158/core-plot/README.md

 ---

-Specify the layer names in a core and choose an appropriate color palette.
+Specify the name of each layer and choose an appropriate color palette.

 <small>